11/6/2024

 Doug Ingram

-Thanks.
-All right.
-I'm going to turn this to Luis.
+All right, I'm going to turn this to Luis.
 Before I do, I want to make sure I have a clarification here.
 And Brian, thank you very much for your question and the opportunity to clarify.
 So there is definitely an opportunity down the road to use some modality to either cleave or clear neutralizing antibodies in a manner that might allow for redosing.
 And we're very excited about that potential.
-But just so we're clear, if we sit here today, that is not actually the goal of our near-term studies.
-Our near-term studies are intended to do something slightly different, which is to clear or cleave antibodies that have been acquired by a Duchenne patient through environmental exposure to put them in a position where we could dose them with a levitis.
-And that would provide an opportunity for another 15 percent or so of Duchenne patients who would right now be screened out to actually get the opportunity to have a And with that, Luis, if you want to provide some color on Brian's question.
+But just so we're clear, as we sit here today, that is not actually the goal of our near-term studies.
+Our near-term studies are intended to do something slightly different, which is to clear or cleave antibodies that have been acquired by a Duchenne patient through environmental exposure to put them in a position where we could dose them with a Levitas, and that would provide an opportunity for another 15% or so of Duchenne patients who would right now be screened out to actually get the opportunity to have a Levitas.
+And with that, Luis, if you want to provide some color on Brian's questions.

 speaker

 Sure.
 So the question about when we'll have data for both studies, we'll have safety and expression data in early 2025 on the initial cohorts.
-And really that data will inform us for anything we do in the future with regards to a potential study for redosing.
-As Doug mentioned, that's not the goal right now that we've been positioning ourselves to be ready.
+And really, that data will inform us for anything we do in the future with regards to a potential study for redosing.
+As Doug mentioned, that's not the goal right now, but we've been positioning ourselves to be ready.
 In case we do, we've shown good data in non-human primates.
 So the challenge for redosing is much higher antibody levels.
-And so this data from these pre-existing antibody charts will be critical in seeing how far we can go and how we might design a study if we were to do so with redosing.
+And so this data from these pre-existing antibody charts will be critical in and seeing how far we can go and how we might design a study if we were to do so with three dosing.

 speaker